decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	One-time match funding to be provided by the partner, e.g. $5,000,000

-•	Royalty or license fee to be provided by the partner, e.g. usd$1,000,000 equivalent of DCR purchased by the partner on the open market and gifted back to the Treasury annually for 5-years, assuming adoption and recurring use by State of California
+•	Royalty or license fee to be provided by the partner, e.g. usd$1,000,000 equivalent of DCR purchased by the partner on the open market and gifted back to the Treasury annually for 5-years, assuming adoption and recurring use by at least 3 governments

 _(4) Decred Evangelists would be rewarded according to the following framework:_